moonshot11/encounter/README.md

 - **Restart current battle** `restart`
 Sets all health of every enemy (even if dead) back to full health.
 Autosaves to `_auto.sav` before resetting.

+- **Re-run last command** `last`
+Runs the last command.
+Useful if you need to do the same saving throw multiple times.

 - **Quit** `quit`
 Save the current game to `_quit.sav` and exit.